Read by Natasha.

-Robin invited the Sheriff, just wearing his shirt and britches, to sit down at his table, with this cook on one side and his “servant”, Little John, on the other.
+Robin invited the Sheriff, just wearing his shirt and britches, to sit down at his table with his cook on one side and his ‘servant’, Little John, on the other.
 He placed before him his own silver plate, and filled his own goblet with wine.
 The feast was a good one, but the Sheriff had lost his appetite.
 He did not believe that he would leave the forest alive.

-And Robin said: “Better in the morning that you should go free.
-But first you must swear an oath by St. Mary that you will never do any harm to me or my men.”
+So Robin said: “Better in the morning that you should go free, but first you must swear an oath by St. Mary that you will never do any harm to me or my men.”

 The Sheriff was too proud to agree to such a promise right away, but in the morning, after a night as the guest of Robin Hood, he thought better of it, and he agreed to swear the oath:

 “For as long as I live I shall be Robin Hood’s best friend, and if any day or night, by water or by land, I shall ever find Robin Hood or any of his men, I shall help them in any way I can.”

 When he had sworn his oath, the Sheriff went on his way home, still wearing just his shirt and breeches, and riding on a mule.

 Hello from a Russian tutor and his pupils to all who admires Robin Hood and his Merry men such as Little John and others.
 What a nice site you’ve got!
 It’s a real pleasure to read and listen to your audio files.
 Thanks a lot and good luck!

 this site is wonderful i wish there where more of this site

 January 20, 2009